vg-cloud/ExamRes2_Frontend_Students/README.md

 `import outputs from "./../../amplify_outputs.json";`

-Assuming the backend repository is cloned in the same root folder, the respective path must be added to the 'tsconfig.json', like this:
+Assuming the backend repository is cloned in the same root folder and the backend repository folder name is 'examres2_be', the respective path must be added to the 'tsconfig.json', like this:

 `"@/data-schema": ["../examres2_be/amplify/data/resource"]`